panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 `greet('Eric Cartman')` is how you call an arrow function.
 There's no difference between calling a regular function and an arrow function.

-The arrow function fits well as a callback function because of the concise syntax.
+The arrow function fits well as a callback because of the concise syntax.
 For example, here's how you could sum an array of numbers:

 ```javascript
 const numbers = [4, 5, 2, 6];